PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:39:18
+Last updated: 2024-04-02 13:41:01
-Random Quote: Instead of saying that man is the creature of circumstance, it would be nearer the mark to say that man is the architect of circumstance. - Thomas Carlyle
+Random Quote: Setting an example is not the main means of influencing another, it is the only means. - Albert Einstein